LeBron James Won 2 Championships With Dwyane Wade but Potentially Discussed Teaming up With Another Friend Instead

 Carmelo Anthony discussed potentially teaming up with LeBron James

-Carmelo Anthony recently appeared on The Woj Pod, and Adrian Wojnarowski brought up the 2008 Olympics, where some players on Team USA discussed potentially teaming up together.
+During a former appearance by Carmelo Anthony on The Woj Pod, host Adrian Wojnarowski brought up the 2008 Olympics, where some players on Team USA discussed potentially teaming up together.
 Anthony’s contract with the Nuggets, though, lasted longer than James, Wade, and Bosh’s, so Wojnarowski asked him, had that not been the case, would the big three have been James, Wade, and Anthony.

 “It probably wouldn’t have came up like that; it probably would’ve been me and LeBron somewhere, and D-Wade and Bosh somewhere,” Anthony said on the Feb.
 22 episode.
 “After [the Olympics], the talk was ‘Where we going?
 Where can we partner up at?
 Where can we team up at?
 This is too good; we want this feeling forever.
 We want to experience playing with other great players — we want that.
 Where can we go?’ … For so long prior to that, the NBA was, everybody had their own team.”